The Grand Indian Route Logo TGRI-logo

 1. LAKES OF SPITI VALLEY

-You can find them at their all glory during summers.
+You can find them at their all glory during summer.
 During winters, they’re completely frozen.

 Chandratal Lake